Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

   * Hansen, N. and Ostermeier, A., 2001.
 Completely derandomized self-adaptation in evolution strategies.
 Evolutionary Computation, 9(2), pp.159-195.

+  * Hansen, N. and Ostermeier, A., 1996, May.
+Adapting arbitrary normal mutation distributions in evolution strategies: The covariance matrix adaptation.
+In Proceedings of IEEE International Conference on Evolutionary Computation (pp. 312-317).
+IEEE.

 * Schwefel, H.P., 1984.
 Evolution strategies: A family of non-linear optimization techniques based on imitating some principles of organic evolution.
 Annals of Operations Research, 1(2), pp.165-167.

   * Schwefel, H.P. and de Brito Mendes, M.A., 2010.
 45 years of evolution strategies: Hans-Paul Schwefel interviewed for the genetic argonaut blog.
 ACM SIGEVOlution, 4(2), pp.2-8.